7 Breweries Near Harrisburg That are Worth Visiting

 Opened in August 2016, the brewery at Millworks offers a wide-range of delicious beers in a unique setting.

 The Millworks started as a restaurant and artist studios, and opened in the old Stokes Millwork building in 2015.
 One of two breweries located in midtown Harrisburg, Millworks features a rooftop beer garden which is open seasonally.
+It is located adjacent to Broad Street Market and Midtown Scholar Bookstore.

 Whether you choose to sample their beers in the beer garden or inside the restaurant, there are a wide-range of options to choose from.
 My personal favorites include Haymaker Double IPA and the PA Pale Ale, which is made using 100% Pennsylvania ingredients.